 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Prior to leading the international business, Christopher led our cyber business across the full spectrum of capabilities, including computer network exploit, computer network attack, and computer network defense.
-He has developed innovative cyber capabilities, leveraging lessons learned from the national intelligence community for application to commercial businesses.
+Christopher also led the cyber business across all capabilities, including computer network exploit, computer network attack, and computer network defense.
+He has developed new and innovative cyber capabilities, which leverage lessons learned from the national intelligence community for application to commercial businesses, focusing on cyber maturity models, predictive intelligence, and network emulations.

 Christopher specializes in developing high-level strategies to innovate and improve intelligence support to operations, focusing on quantifying investments to create new value and improve capabilities.
-He has 25 years of experience managing intelligence and IT system concept definition, trade analyses, requirements, qas well as modeling and simulations at both the programmatic and the detailed technical levels.
-He has extensive experience in task leadership and program management, including technical oversight of large-sized technical staffs, financial management, and contract compliance.
-Additional experience includes analysis and development of decision support system models.
+He has 25 years of experience managing intelligence and information technology system concept definition, trade analyses, requirements, modeling, and simulations at both the programmatic and the detailed technical levels.

-He holds B.S. and M.S. in physics from Cambridge University.
+Christopher holds B.S. and M.S. degrees in physics from Cambridge University.